 - The second agent works the night shift (which is pretty quiet) and also averages 10 calls per hour

 Just looking at the 10 calls per hour result we could say both employees have the same performance levels.

 But this is where the Calls Per Hour metric comes into play.

 The formula for the Calls Per Hour metric is:

-(calls answered) / (login time – wait time)
+(calls handled) / (login time – wait time)

 The important part here is the wait time (also known as Available Time).

 So let’s see who is more productive using the CPH formula:

 |Calls Handled||Logged in time||Wait Time||Time on phone||Calls per Hour|

-As you can see above, the second is actually more productive with 25.00 CPH.
+As you can see above, the second agent is actually more productive with 25.00 CPH.

 Again, the idea behind the CPH metric is you remove the component the agent can’t control which is the time logged in when no calls are coming through.